School-aged Immunisations

 Measles, Mumps and Rubella vaccination (MMR)

 The MMR vaccination is used to protect against Measles, Mumps and Rubella.
-It is a combined vaccination which is a 2-dose course.
+It is a combined vaccination which is a two-dose course.

 They can be very serious illnesses for some people leading to hospitalisation and long-term complications.